 Bumble will present one match at a time.
 To approve/like a match, users must scroll down through the profile and then at the bottom swipe right or tap on the check mark.
 To pass on a match, users must swipe left or tap on the X. Once you express interest or not, you will then be shown a new match.
 Bumble does want its users to give each other a chance and prompts them to view all of the photos and the bio of each of their matches.

 With each match you can scroll down and view their profile information.
 Each match starts with the members main profile photo which also shows their first name, age, job, and education.
 A blue checkmark icon by the age indicates that the main profile photo has been verified as the person who created the account.
 In the top left corner an Instagram and Spotify icon may be present showing that they have connecting those accounts.
 As you continue to scroll down you can read the About Me section and view the profile attributes they have filled out.
+This includes the basic profile information which are displayed as badges.
 Additional profile photos will follow (if they have any), followed by any Move Maker questions they have filled out.
 Near the bottom you will find their Instagram and Spotify feeds.
 The bottom of the profile will show the users city and the distance from your current location.
 At this point you can then swipe or tap/click on the X or check mark.
 A "Block & Report" option is also available.